TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 end process;
 ```

-As I said the aes3 bit clock can simply be "buffered" like so:
+As I said, the aes3 bit clock can simply be "buffered" like so:
 ```vhdl
 aes_bclk <= mclk;
 ```

-#### I2S Deserialiser
+#### I2S Deserializer

-The `I2S Quad deserializer` block is in charge of reading the bits of the serial audio data in sync with the different clocks.
+The `I2S Quad deserializer` block is responsible for reading the bits of the serial audio data coming from the ADCs in sync with the different clock signals.
-The special thing about this block is that it takes four different serial input and integrates the demuxer to output the eight different 24bit vectors.
+The special thing about this block is that it takes four different inputs and already integrates the left/right demuxer to output the eight different 24bit vectors.

-The module starts with a few edge detectors, the processes run on the much higher +100Mhz clock and their soul purpuse is to detect a rising/falling edge.
+The module starts with a few edge detectors, the processes run on the much higher +100Mhz clock and their sole purpose is to detect a rising/falling edge.
 Here is an example for the bit clock:
 ```vhdl
 detect_bclk_edge: process(clk) begin
     if rising_edge(clk) then